CodelyTV/php-ddd-example/README.md

 The [RabbitMQ Bus](src/Shared/Infrastructure/Bus/Event/RabbitMq/RabbitMqEventBus.php) uses RabbitMQ C extension.

 ## 📱 Monitoring
 Every time a domain event is published it's exported to Prometheus.
-You can access to the Prometheus panel [here](http://localhost:9999/)
+You can access to the Prometheus panel [here](http://localhost:9999/).

 ## 🤔 Contributing
 There are some things missing (add swagger, improve documentation...), feel free to add this if you want!
 If you want some guidelines feel free to contact us :)

 ## 🤩 Extra
-This code was show in the [From framework coupled code to #microservices through #DDD](http://codely.tv/screencasts/codigo-acoplado-framework-microservicios-ddd) talk and doubts where answered in [DDD y CQRS: Preguntas Frecuentes](http://codely.tv/screencasts/ddd-cqrs-preguntas-frecuentes/) video.
+This code was shown in the [From framework coupled code to #microservices through #DDD](http://codely.tv/screencasts/codigo-acoplado-framework-microservicios-ddd) talk and doubts where answered in the [DDD y CQRS: Preguntas Frecuentes](http://codely.tv/screencasts/ddd-cqrs-preguntas-frecuentes/) video.

 🎥 Used in the CodelyTV Pro courses:
 * [🇪🇸 DDD in PHP](https://pro.codely.tv/library/ddd-en-php/about/)